'Izzy'

 Troubleshooting/Testing

-- It will not boot from one of the USB ports, specifically the USB 'SS' ('SuperSpeed', now known as USB 3.0).
-I have seen this mentioned before online regarding other laptops; some are designed that only specific ports allow USB booting (I think this is the case here), it may be too old to support booting from the USB 3.0 port, or that port could be damaged.
+- It will not boot from one of the USB ports.
+I have seen this mentioned before online regarding other laptops; some are designed that only specific ports allow USB booting (I think this is the case here), or that port could be damaged.

 - OS/HDD: Installed Linux Mint 22.1 - Cinnamon as a test, it boots faster than it did with Windows 10, but still over 90 seconds.
 Once in, the panel and menu are fine but opening apps takes 5-15 seconds.
 Tested antiX just from USB and that was much quicker, obviously, but I think also because it wasn't drawing from the HDD as much.